hyperparabolic/hyperparabolic.github.io/content/about.md

 ## Contact

-I haven't made a catch-all email or a contact form yet.
 If the socials in the aside don't work for you, you could always [open a GitHub Issue in this repo](https://github.com/hyperparabolic/hyperparabolic.github.io/issues) to get a hold of me in a pinch.